ibm-cloud-architecture/eda-tech-academy/docs/index.md

     * [Demonstration of Event Streams product](https://pages.github.ibm.com/boyerje/eda-internal/demo/demo-script/)
 ## Lab 2: Implement a simple item sell or restock event stream processing with Kafka Streams API

-Learning the basic of Kafka Streams, and implement a store aggregation processing with Quarkus and Java.
+Learning the basic of Kafka Streams, and implement a store aggregation processing with Java.
 The code and environment should be self efficient.

 * **Optional**: if you really hate programming you can skip this lab, or at least read the first few exercices so you can understand some of the streaming concepts.
 * **Duration**: 90 minutes